cinnData/DataSci/[DS-02E] Example - Amazon jobs.md

 ## Introduction

 Job offers are posted at the **Amazon Jobs** website (`amazon.jobs/en-gb`).
-Given the interest of these data for the community, a **web scraping** project at IESE Business School was started, with the focus on this website.
+Given the interest of these data for the community, a **web scraping** project at IESE Business School was started in 2021, with the focus on that website.
 At that time (no longer, unfortunately), more than 50,000 job offers were posted there.
 It was discovered that the information shown at the Amazon Jobs pages was loaded from JSON documents which could be accessed directly at `amazon.jobs/en-gb/search.json`.
-So the project was reoriented and the data were extracted directly from the JSON documents, captured by playing with the URL parameters at that site.
+So the project was reoriented and the data extracted directly from the JSON documents, which were captured by playing with the URL parameters at that site.

 This example is based on a data subset resulting from selecting the job category **Software Development** and the business category **Amazon Web Services** (AWS).